kevlu123/VN-Patching-Tools/IMHHW Flight Diary Patching Tools/README.md

 # If My Heart Had Wings Flight Diary Patching Tools

+This patch is based on [DarthFly's Patch](https://www.reddit.com/r/IMHHW/comments/10ul2nc/if_my_heart_had_wings_flight_diary_restoration/) which restores the JP content to the EN Steam version but fixes several features as listed under [Goals](#goals).

+**The new text is not translated**, but game is in a presentable state and the translation is the only thing that needs to be done.

 ## Goals

 - [x] Restore the Ageha/Hotaru button on the story select screen.